-The Granny Smith Room at our historic Asheville Bed and Breakfast – Originally the bedroom for the Captain’s daughter, it is located on the second floor facing the front of the estate grounds which are serenely quiet due to the house sitting on the knoll of an acre and a half.
-One of our most popular rooms it has a transitional, upholstered King bed, a gas log fireplace flanked by mid-century, bent-wood reading chair, ceiling fan and air conditioning.
-What was where the maids ironed , is now an en-suite bath with a shower and bathroom vent fan for privacy.
-To add to the unique quality of the room is a private balcony with Adirondack furniture made by the Amish, a view of the surrounding mountains, side and back yard full of huge trees, it rises above roof tops.
-During the Spring, a pair of Hawks have nested in one of those pine trees protected by our grounds for the last 4 years.
+The Granny Smith Room at our historic Asheville Bed and Breakfast was originally the bedroom for the Captain’s daughter.
+It is located on the second floor facing the front of the estate grounds, which are serenely quiet due to the house sitting on the knoll of an acre and a half.
+One of our most popular rooms, it has a upholstered King bed, a gas log fireplace flanked by mid-century, bent-wood reading chair, ceiling fan and air conditioning.
+What was where the maids ironed is now an en-suite bath with a shower and bathroom vent fan for privacy.
+To add to the unique quality of the room is a private balcony with Adirondack furniture, a view of the surrounding mountains, side and back yard full of huge trees.

 Facts About the Granny Smith Apple